Questions people ask about cremation

 Please indicate your requests with your funeral arranger.

-The mourners then proceed to the terrace to view the ï¬oral tributes before leaving the crematorium.
-Floral tributes will remain on view and disposed of a few days later unless you
+The mourners then proceed to the terrace to view the floral tributes before leaving the Crematorium.
+Floral tributes will remain on view for the day of the funeral and the following day.

 |Floral tributes for funerals on:||Removed and disposed of by us on:|